All Authors A-Z

-Paul Adam studied law at Nottingham University and started his writing career as a journalist.
-He has written ten critically-acclaimed thrillers for a grown-up audience that have sold widely around the world and have been translated into several foreign languages.
-Reviews have called his adult books 'brilliantly imagined, fiercely authentic and wholly gripping'.
+Paul Adam studied law but then decided to write, starting his career as a journalist.
+He has written ten thrillers for a grown-up audience that have sold widely around the world and have been translated into several foreign languages.
+Reviews have called his adult books, 'Brilliantly imagined, fiercely authentic and wholly gripping'.
 Escape From Shadow Island is Paul's first book for children.
-He lives with his wife and children in Sheffield.
+He lives with his wife and sons in Sheffield.

 Milly Adams lives in Buckinghamshire with her husband, dog and cat.
 Her children live nearby.
 Her grandchildren are fun, and lead her astray.
 She insists that it is that way round.
 Milly Adams is also the author of Above Us The Sky and Sisters At War.

 Scott Adams is the creator of Dilbert, one of the most popular and widely-distributed comic strips of the past quarter century.
 He has been a full-time cartoonist since 1995, after 16 years as a technology worker for companies like Crocker National Bank and Pacific Bell.
 His many bestsellers include The Dilbert Principle and Dogbert's Top Secret Management Handbook.
 He lives outside of San Francisco.